okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 #### Create and sign the JWT

-> **Note:** The instructions in this section are for testing purposes only.
-In production environments, use Okta SDKs or other language libraries to create and sign the JSON Web Token (JWT).
-See [Build a JWT with a private key](/docs/guides/build-self-signed-jwt/java/main/#build-a-jwt-with-a-private-key) for an example in Java or JavaScript.
+After you obtain the JWKS from you Okta service app, create a JSON Web Token (JWT) for your access token request.

-To create a JWT, use the private key saved from the previous steps as the JWT header and use the [JWT claims](/docs/reference/api/oidc/#token-claims-for-client-authentication-with-client-secret-or-private-key-jwt) as the JWT payload.
-For this use case, use the following JWT claim values:
+Use the private JWKS as the JWT header and use the following [token claims](/docs/reference/api/oidc/#token-claims-for-client-authentication-with-client-secret-or-private-key-jwt) as the JWT payload:

 * `aud`: Set this value to `https://${yourOktaDomain}/oauth2/v1/token`.
 * `exp`: The expiration time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp).
 Set this value to a maximum of only an hour in the future.
-* `iss`: Set this value to your service app client ID from the [Create a service app in Okta](#create-a-service-app-in-okta) steps.
+* `iss`: Set this value to your service app client ID (from the [Create a service app in Okta](#create-a-service-app-in-okta) task).
 * `sub`: Set this value to your service app client ID.

+> **Note:** The instructions in this section are for testing purposes only.
+In production environments, use Okta SDKs or other language libraries to create and sign the JWT.
+See [Build a JWT with a private key](/docs/guides/build-self-signed-jwt/java/main/#build-a-jwt-with-a-private-key) for an example in Java or JavaScript.

 To generate a JWT for testing purposes: